 1. Determine what keywords should be used.

-As with most SEO strategies, your keywords should be based off the words your target audience uses during search.
+As with most SEO strategies, your keywords should be based on the words your target audience uses during search.
 Once you’ve decided on the target keywords, focus your content around them.

 2. Use keywords in your metadata, including your title and meta description.